 Jason is a University of Southern California alumnus with degrees in International Relations and Music Industry.
 During his time at USC, he also served as Concertmaster of the USC Concert Orchestra.

 Born and raised in New Jersey, Jason also enjoys swimming, golfing, and video games when not working on music.
-His favorite movie of all time is Interstellar, and some of his favorite composers are Joe Hisaishi, John Williams, Hans Zimmer, and Koji Kondo.
+His favorite movie of all time is Interstellar, and some of his favorite composers are Joe Hisaishi, John Williams, Hans Zimmer, Tom Holkenborg, and Koji Kondo.

 Jason is an endorsed artist of D’Addario, NS Design, DPA Microphones, and Hornberg Research.